-Many of the lakes in Himachal Pradesh are situated at high altitudes and are embedded in rugged as well as steep mountain terrain.
+Many of the lakes in Himachal Pradesh are situated at high altitudes and embedded in rugged and steep mountain terrain.
 These expanses of water are usually small and are icebound in winter.
 The charm of these sparkling lakes is beyond description and they are among the most popular tourist attractions in Himachal Pradesh that are flocked by innumerable travelers.

 Popular Lakes of Himachal Pradesh

 Location - 94 km from Kaza and 127 km from Manali

 Fringed by the lofty mountains of Chandra Bhaga ranges on all sides, Chandratal Lake is one of the most beautiful lakes in Himachal Pradesh.
 Nestled at an elevation of 4,300 m above sea level, this high-altitude lake has a crescent-shaped basin owing to which it got its name 'Chandratal' means 'Moon Lake'.
 It remains accessible in the summer months only from June to September and afterward, the route gets blocked due to heavy snowfall.
 This shimmering lake is a paradise for nature lovers and adventure enthusiasts.
 Tourists can reach there by road and trekking, starting from Batal.
 This shimmering lake changes its shade with the color of the sky.

 Gobind Sagar Lake, Bilaspur

 Location - 36 km from Una and 103 km from Mandi